standstaff/docs2/_xcl/dep/xcomp.md

 xcomp(cannot, hid)
 ~~~

-Contrast `xcomp` with other complement clauses where there is an overt subject or no obligatory control, which use [ccomp] ().
+Contrast `xcomp` with other complement clauses where there is an overt subject or no obligatory control, which use [ccomp]().

-Note that `xcomp` is used for core arguments of predicates so it will not be used for non-core instances of secondary predication with the relation [advcl] ().
+Note that `xcomp` is used for core arguments of predicates so it will not be used for non-core instances of secondary predication with the relation [advcl]().